assen-totin/cdn/README.md

 Also, set the JWT signature verification key in configuration option `cdn_jwt_key`.

-Finally, specify the JWT paylod field to use for authorisation in configuration option `cdn_jwt_field`.
+Finally, specify the JWT payload field to use for authorisation in configuration option `cdn_jwt_field`.

 For JWT you'll need the JWT decoding library: https://github.com/benmcollins/libjwt

 ## Authorisation by session ID

 In this case the authorisation token is a session ID, which used as authorisation value.
-As the seesion ID has no digital signature nor expiration time, its validity should be verified by the authorisation body.
+As the session ID has no digital signature nor expiration time, its validity should be verified by the authorisation body.

 To use this method, set the configuration option `cdn_auth_method` to `session`.

-## Offloaded authorisation
+## Transparent authorisation

-This method allows you to send some extra info to the authrosation body.
-Thsi extra info may be:
+This method allows you to send some extra info to the authorisation body.
+This extra info may be:

-- The authorisation value, if configuration option `cdn_auth_method` is set to either `jwt` or `session`.
 - All HTTP headers, if configuration option `cdn_all_headers` is set to `yes`.
 - All cookies, if configuration option `cdn_all_cookies` is set to `yes`.

+This method will automatically include in the request the authorisation value if configuration option `cdn_auth_method` is set to either `jwt` or `session`.

 This method may be used with some complex request types like JSON or XML.
 It is not applicable for SQL request type.